 For the Cream Cheese Whipped Cream Frosting:

 - Working with one number at a time, place one layer of the number onto a cake platter.
-Using a pastry bag fitted with a large round tip, pipe the whipped cream frosting over the cake in dollops.
+Using a pastry bag fitted with a large round tip (or your favorite tip), pipe the whipped cream frosting over the cake in dollops.
 You can choose to evenly spread the frosting too.

-- You can find the pan I used here on Amazon
+- Notes: You can find the pan I used here on Amazon

 *Amazon affiliate links included above*